I don’t mean “old infrastructure” in terms of “how aged is it in years”, but “how it is holding you back in achieving faster software delivery”.

 Hyper-converged Infrastructure (HCI): Eliminating silos in the infrastructure

 As mentioned earlier, “silos” impede velocity because they lead to complexity of operations, lack of consistency in the environment, and lack of automation.
 A hyper-converged cloud design with a software-centric architecture tightly integrates compute, storage, networking and virtualization resources and other technologies from scratch in a commodity hardware box supported by a single vendor.
 This approach eliminates silos and lowers costs and complexity.
 It also makes it easy to start small and grow on demand while staying tightly right-sized on capacity and cost.

 Built-in browsable categorized application store

-Seamless migration between private and public cloud
+Seamless migration between private and public clouds

-Developers and testers often need much greater capacity than is available on-premises for scale testing, and they should be able to move their application to public cloud for such purposes.
+Developers and testers often need much greater capacity than is available on-premise for scale testing, and they should be able to move their application to a public cloud for such purposes.
 Alternatively, they may already have some applications running on a public cloud and they may want to bring them back to their private cloud for cost savings or better performance.
-For these use cases, a private cloud solution should offer seamless bi-directional migration between public cloud and the private cloud.
+For these use cases, a private cloud solution should offer seamless bi-directional migration between the public cloud and the private cloud.

 Dashboards & visibility for troubleshooting

 One of the key advantages for a private cloud is that you can get complete visibility across the infrastructure and applications.
 In a public cloud, you can only get VM-level stats but have no control or visibility below that.
 Make sure that your private cloud solution can provide visibility to developers directly.
 Many vendors only provide access to IT, thereby controlling what developers can do and making IT a bottleneck in the application development and deployment process.

 Better insights to improve efficiency and capacity management